andreasonny83/bagman/README.md

 He utilizes almond.js and [require.js](https://requirejs.org) AMD loaders by calling `require()` for modules being in use.
 Looks familiar?
 Onepager Frameworks such as Angular or Knockout also utilize this pattern (in a different way tho) to keep your code readable.
-Currently designed to work with Almond or RequireJS, but will work with other loaders such as CloudflareJS and .
+Currently designed to work with Almond or RequireJS, but will soon also work with other loaders such as Cloudflare.JS, curl.js or [The Dojo Loader](http://dojotoolkit.org/reference-guide/1.9/loader/).

 ## Dependencies
 * jQuery 1.7+